Llywelwyn/pda/README.md

 Running `pda vcs sync` manually will always fetch, commit, and push - or if behind it will fetch, stash, and pull - regardless of config.

+My general recommendation would be to enable `git.auto_commit`, and to run a manual `pda vcs sync` any time you're preparing to switch machines, or loading up a new one.

 <p align="center"></p><!-- spacer -->

 ### Templates